-Users are advised that the following section includes graphic and potentially offensive content.
+Users are advised that the following section includes potentially offensive content.

 The song Ilakavetega is described by Malinowski in the following excerpt taken from Malinowski, B. 1929.
 The Sexual Life of Savages in Northwestern Melanesia.
 New York: Liveright. pp.341-342.

 The Reef Heron and Ilakavetega

 Ilakavetega is an old woman who lives with her granddaughters.
 These go to the seashore, where they meet a reef heron who inquires who they are.
 “We are the granddaughters of Ilakavetega.”
 “Tell her then,” answers the bird, and intones : —

 Full of sores cunnus hers,